evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 ```

 Used to set a given value for a specific key or index of
-an `Object` or `Array`. `setProp` takes either a `String` or `Integer` value
+an `Object` or `Array`. `setProp`, previously called `assoc`, takes either
-as its first argument and a value of any type as its second.
-The third parameter
+a `String` or `Integer` value as its first argument and a value of any type as
-is dependent of the type of the first argument.
-When a `String` is provided, the
+its second.
+The third parameter is dependent of the type of the first argument.
-third argument must be an `Object`.
-Otherwise if the first argument is
+When a `String` is provided, the third argument must be an `Object`.
+Otherwise
-an `Integer` zero or greater, then the third must be an `Array`.
+if the first argument is an `Integer` zero or greater, then the third must be
+an `Array`.

 `setProp` will return a new instance of either `Object` or `Array` with the
 addition applied.
 When the value exists on the provided object, then the value